Brighton & Hove Albion F.C.: Falmer Stadium

 The club's home ground is Falmer Stadium, located in Village Way, Brighton.

 On 28 October 2005, the Office of the Deputy Prime Minister announced that the application for Falmer had been successful.
 Lewes District Council contested John Prescott's decision to approve planning permission for Falmer, forcing a judicial review.
 This was based on a minor error in Prescott's original approval which neglected to state that some car parking for the stadium is in the Lewes district as opposed to the Brighton & Hove unitary authority.
 This caused further delay.
 Once the judicial review ruled in favour of the stadium, Lewes District Council said that it would not launch any further appeals.

 Building of Falmer Stadium started in December 2008.
 On 31 May 2011 the club officially completed the handover and was given the keys to the stadium with an initial capacity of 22,374 seats, signifying the end of 14 years without a designated home.
 During January 2012, the club submitted an application to Brighton and Hove City council to increase the stadium capacity by a further 8,000 seats as well as to add additional corporate boxes, new television facilities and a luxury suite.
 This was granted unanimously by Brighton & Hove City Council's planning committee on 25 April 2012.
 The stadium was then expanded to 27,250 for the start of the 2012–13 season and then further to 27,750 during December 2012 before reaching 30,750 during May 2013.

 In 2020, the club submitted plans to expand the stadium from 30,750 seats to 32,500 including additional hospitality.
 In 2021, the stadium was expanded to 31,800 with additional works yet to be done.

+In April 2026, the club announced plans to a new stadium for their women’s team, which will be able to house 10,000 fans.
+It will be the first purpose-built stadium for a women’s football team in the UK and Europe.
+The ground will be open in time for the 2030/31 season.